nhoyt/text-editor/ContentEditable.md

 #### Axioms for WYSIWYG editing

 1. Well-behaved content: There are many ways to mark up text content with styling and produce the same visual result.
 Example: Using combinations of <code>em</code> &amp; <code>strong</code>.
-With content, we have a _many-to-one_ mapping.
+With content, we have a _many-to-one_  DOM-to-visible mapping.

 2. Well-behaved selection: One visible selection can have many DOM representations _and_ one DOM selection can have multiple visual representations.
-With selection, we have a _many-to-many_ mapping (even messier).
+With selection, we have a _many-to-many_ DOM-to-visible mapping (even messier).

 3. Closed and complete edits: Implies consistent results across browsers.
 Example: Pasting text created in one editor (or <code>contenteditable</code> field) into another editor or field.